intrpr/jekyll-portfol-test/_projects/4520-disability-deaf-people.md

 ## About this Course

 <p class="lead">This online-only course is a seminar-like introduction and examination into the confluence of Deaf people and disability studies.
-Instructor/student interaction will be in both ASL and [written English](http://www.hemingwayapp.com).
+Instructor/student interaction will be in both ASL and <a href="http://www.hemingwayapp.com">written English</a>.
 Upon successful completion of this course, students should be able to demonstrate they can:</p>

 * explain how American society constructs disability and contrast this with perspectives from disability studies and Deaf studies
 * describe historical, social, political, religious, philosophical, and cultural influences on both Deaf and disabled people